 First general conference in Utah: October 1848

-This conference was held in an open-air bowery in the middle of the Salt Lake Valley, on present-day Temple Square.
+This conference was held in an open-air bowery in northern Salt Lake Valley, on present-day Temple Square.

 Old Salt Lake Tabernacle.
 Photo from Utah State Historical Society.